fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/GettingUIOptions.md

 This document outlines different methods to obtain UI Options.
 Choose the best option that meets your needs.

-See [Setting Up User Interface Options](./UserInterfaceOptions.md) how-to guide for adding UI Options to your project.

-## Get Infusion UI Options Stable Release - Zip Package
+## Get Infusion UI Options stable release - Zip package

 This method will download and install the last published release of Infusion.
 For more current development versions, refer to the other methods below.